Quick Facts: Earning an Ed.D. in Kentucky

 Educational Leadership Associations

-- College Personnel Association of Kentucky (CPAK): CPAK is a state division of the American College Personnel Association (ACPA).
+- College Personnel Association of Kentucky (CPAK): CPAK is a state division of the ACPA – College Student Educators International.
 It’s made up of professionals in varied areas of student affairs, student services, campus life, academic support, and higher education administration.
-It also offers CPAK Awards to graduate students.
+It also offers CPAK Awards to graduate students and working professionals.

 - Kentucky Association of Blacks in Higher Education (KABHE): KABHE promotes the advancement of Blacks in higher education by articulating needs and concerns, promoting unity and cooperation, and enhancing the personal and professional growth of its membership.